cockroachdb/docs/frequently-asked-questions.md

 **Automated Repair**

-When failures occur, replication ensures the continued availability of replicas and Raft ensures the consistency of replicas.
 For short-term failures, such as a server restart, CockroachDB uses Raft to continue seamlessly as long as a majority of replicas remain available.
 Raft makes sure that a new “leader” for each group of replicas is elected if the former leader fails, so that subsequent transactions can continue and affected replicas can rejoin their group once they’re back online.
 For longer-term failures, such as a server/rack going down for an extended period of time or a datacenter outage, CockroachDB automatically rebalances replicas from the missing nodes, using the unaffected replicas as sources.
 Using capacity information from the gossip network, new locations in the cluster are identified and the missing replicas are re-replicated in a distributed fashion using all available nodes and the aggregate disk and network bandwidth of the cluster.

 ## How is CockroachDB strongly-consistent?

-CockroachDB replicates your data multiple times and guarantees consistency between replicas using the [Raft consensus algorithm](https://raft.github.io/), a popular successor to [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf).
+CockroachDB replicates your data multiple times and guarantees consistency between replicas using the [Raft consensus algorithm](https://raft.github.io/), a popular alternative to [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf).
 A consensus algorithm guarantees that any majority of replicas together can always provide the most recently written data on reads.
 Writes must reach a majority of replicas (2 out of 3 by default) before they are considered committed.
-If a write fails to reach a majority of replicas, it will not be permanent and will never be visible to readers.
+If a write does not reach a majority of replicas, it will fail, not be permanent, and will never be visible to readers.
 This means that clients always see a consistent view of your data (i.e., no stale reads).

 ## Why is CockroachDB SQL?